uberspark/uberxmhf/xmhf/doc/setup-xmhf64.md

 # Setting up XMHF64

+Note: this file is deprecated.
+Documents are managed in uberxmhf repo.

 ## Introduction
 XMHF64 is branch of XMHF that supports running XMHF in both 32-bit and 64-bit.
 32-bit is called "i386" and 64-bit is called "amd64".
 This bit width difference